 Final Thoughts

-I am a huge fan of lucrative credit card sign-up bonuses, and I try to take advantage of these offers whenever the opportunity arises.
+I am a huge fan of lucrative credit card welcome bonuses, and I try to take advantage of these offers whenever the opportunity arises.

-However, a gentle reminder to solely apply for credit cards that you can comfortably pay once your statement comes around.
+However, this is a gentle reminder to only apply for credit cards you can comfortably pay once your statement comes around.
 It is never a good idea to pay those astronomical credit card fees.

 A constant dilemma that points enthusiasts face is finding ways to efficiently meet the minimum spending requirement of the credit cards they have just applied for.